samaahmed-1/project-one/README.md

 # Sales Dashboard 📈

-This project demonstrates a complete data analysis workflow, transforming raw sales data into an interactive business intelligence dashboard.
-The goal was to provide clear, actionable insights to help the business improve its performance and revenue.
+This interactive sales dashboard provides a comprehensive overview of sales data from 2014 to 2019, offering key insights into total sales, net income, top-performing countries, and the most profitable product categories.

 ---